kilaulena/couchdb-http-api-docs/couch_js_class_methods.markdown

 ### CouchDB.getVersion()

 ### Description
-Does a GET request on "/".
+Does a GET request to "/".

 ### Returns
 The version of the CouchDB installation.